HM Prison Portland: Grade listed features

-Various features of the prison have since become Grade Listed.

-In September 1978, the gatehouse, including the attached VR Letter Box, became Grade II Listed.
+Various features of the prison have been listed.
+In September 1978, the gatehouse, including the attached VR letter box, became Grade II Listed.
 In May 1993, both the east and west cell blocks became Grade II Listed.
 At the same time, the E Hall, a prison cell block with attached punishment block from 1848, became Grade II Listed.
 The Overseer's Hut with inclines became Grade II Listed in May 1993.

 One of the prison and village's most notable features is a high wall running along the village's main road, Grove Road.
 This boundary wall remains a significant visual element within the village, and was built in the 19th century to enclose the convict quarry workings.
 The boundary wall has been Grade II Listed since May 1993.
 The sentry box, along with the gate pier became Grade II Listed in September 1978.
 The boundary wall, and gate piers, running from St Peter's Vicarage to Alma Terrace, and dating from 1875, was Grade II Listed at the same time as the sentry box.
 The early 19th century gate piers at the junction with Grove Road, along with the boundary walls to Ivybank and the Vicarage became Grade II Listed at this same time too.
 In May 1993, the boundary wall west of the prison became Grade II Listed, and this section dates from 1848.
 The prison's north and east boundary walls have been Grade II Listed since May 1993 as well, dating from 1848 and later.

 Alma Terrace, on Grove Road is a terrace of houses, built in 1854, originally as six large houses for prison wardens, was designated Grade II in September 1978.
 The wash houses and connecting boundary wall to the rear of the terrace has also become Grade II Listed in May 1993.
 The Governor's House (102 Grove Road), with its front boundary wall, has been Grade II Listed since May 1993.
 The detached house was formerly the Governor's House to the prison, built around 1850.
 Additionally the prison itself has various Grade Listed features.
 The adjoining School House of Grove Infant School, along with the rear boundary wall, became Grade II Listed at the same time.

 Grove Lime Kiln lies approximately 320 metres north-west of St Peter's Church.
 The Grade Listed II structure was designated in January 2009.
 Still owned by the prison service, the lime kiln remains in a derelict and uncared for state.
 It was built and once operated by convicts from the prison, and is an important survival and one of the last vestiges of lime production in Portland.
 At the top of the nearby, private incline road is the abandoned Old Engine Shed that once served the cable-operated inclined railway that ran to Castletown through the Navy Dockyard that is now Portland Port.
 The shed has been Grade II Listed since January 2001.